ngjunsiang/laymansguide-src/contents/season8/issue103/issue103.md

 But this has its own ways of failing too.

 The threads have to coordinate their job status, and often do so by updating a common set of data.
 Thread 1 might request access to that data to update it.
-To ensure that the data doesn’t change before it is done, it will usually request a lock ([Issue 82](https://buttondown.email/laymansguide/archive/lmg-s7-issue-82-multiplayer-databases/)) on it, to prevent other threads from modifying it at the same time.
+To ensure that the data doesn’t change before it is done, it will usually request a lock ([Issue 82]({filename}/season7/issue082/issue082.md

 One way this can fail in practice is if two or more worker threads request a lock simultaneously.
 They both get a lock, because at the moment their requests are processed, nothing else has locked the resource.
 But now they can’t proceed to modify the data because it has been locked by another thread that isn’t them.